geekman/dither-toy/README.md

-# dither-dream
+# dither-toy

+A quick hack to adapt an existing JS dithering demo to see how images look like, after dithering to a fixed color palette.

+---

-Dither-dream is a tool for exploring variations on the Floyd-Steinberg dithering algorithm.
+Check out the original work, [**dither-dream**](https://github.com/kgjenkins/dither-dream), a tool for exploring variations on the Floyd-Steinberg dithering algorithm.

 Try the [Dither-dream online demo](https://kgjenkins.github.io/dither-dream/)